na--/ebook-tools/README.md

   Which differences due to accents and other diacritical marks to be ignored when comparing tokens in `QUICK_MODE` and the interactive interface.
 The default value handles some basic cases like allowing letters like `á`, `à`, `â` and others instead of `a` and the reverse when comparing the old and new files.
 * `-mpw`, `--match-partial-words`; env. variable `MATCH_PARTIAL_WORDS`; default value `false`

-  Whether tokens from the old filenames that partially match in the new filesname to be accepted by `QUICK_MODE` and the interactive interface.
+  Whether tokens from the old filenames that partially match in the new filename to be accepted by `QUICK_MODE` and the interactive interface.

 #### Examples